 Social isolation and loneliness have profound impacts on health.
-This includes a higher risk for high blood pressure, heart disease, obesity, depression and Alzheimer’s disease, according to The National Institute on Aging, as we get older, our lives change.
+This includes a higher risk for high blood pressure, heart disease, obesity, depression, and Alzheimer’s disease.
+According to The National Institute on Aging, as we get older, our lives change.
 Grown kids sometimes move further away.
 Retirement means losing the social connections of coworkers and their families.
-Losing the ability to drive can exacerbate the problem.
-The loss of social engagement can be insidious and maintaining strong relationships can help you age well and:
+Losing the ability to drive can also exacerbate the problem of loneliness and social isolation in seniors.

 - Create a sense of belonging and connection

 - Improve quality of life

 - Improve cognitive function

 Pay attention to the changing nature of your life and the “creep” of social isolation.
 Awareness is the first step to ward off social isolation.
 Here are eight tips to get you going:

 - Look for volunteer opportunities.
 Volunteering gives you a sense of purpose and belonging.
 It also connects you to others in a meaningful way.
 Start with your local Aging Services department.